 Indeed, one of our design principles is that compromise (i.e. disclosure) of the honeychecker database at worst only reduces security to the level it was at before the introduction of honeywords and the honeychecker.
-Disclosure of the file F then means that an adversary will now no longer be fooled by the presence of the honeywords; he will just need to crack the users' actual passwords, since he now knows which hash values are for the real passwords, and which hash values are for the honeywords.
+Disclosure of the file F then means that an adversary will now no longer be fooled by the honeywords; he will just need to crack the users' actual passwords, since he now knows which hash values are for real passwords, and which hash values are for honeywords.